Teaching English in Sri Lanka

 3.00pm A volunteers day will often finish around this time, but flexibility is required.
 There are cases where you might finish a couple of hours earlier, and likewise a couple of hours later.
 It is important to fit in with the needs of your project and as with many things in developing countries you should be prepared for changes.

 Located by the Southern coast of Sri Lanka, you will have easy access to beautiful bays and beaches for the perfect morning or post-work relaxation.
 This is the perfect place for surfing and diving too if you’re looking for some weekend activities.
 Just a few hours away from major cities such as Colombo, Galle and Kandy, you will also have the opportunity to travel further afield.

 Living Arrangements for Volunteers in Sri Lanka:

-If you need accommodation upgrades such as air-conditioned rooms we can provide this if you let us know in advance.
-There will be an extra charge for this.
+If you need accommodation upgrades such as private rooms we can provide this if you let us know in advance.
+There may be an extra charge for this.

 Health and Safety :

 When you join our programs you can be assured we have carried out Risk Assessments to identify potential safety and health risks on projects and in the community.
 We share this information with you in our pre departure documents.
 Our local staff are well trained and we provide 24/7 emergency numbers to all participants.
 We require all participants to send us their DBS or police reference checks as part of our Child Protection Policy.

 Through our commitment to responsible tourism we have developed the Volunteering Journey’s Foundation, a non-profit organization dedicated to making a positive difference in the lives of people and communities around the world through supporting local charities, local organisations and community projects in the places that we work in.
 100% of each donation goes directly to support our projects.
 Go to our Donation page if you want to support or fundraise for our Sri Lanka Program.